№07cli toolsby tapan meena

 Retries That Know When to Give Up

 The 10 PM booking window is exactly when the API is busiest, so transient failures are expected.
-The HTTP client retries with exponential backoff — but only for failures worth retrying:
+The HTTP client uses exponential backoff, increasing the delay after each failed request, but only retries failures worth retrying:

 const RETRYABLE_STATUS = new Set([408, 429, 500, 502, 503, 504]);